David, Panama

 We asked expats in David what banks they use and there advice about banking.
 They advised:

 "David, is a popular retirement destination for expats due to its affordable cost of living, tropical climate, and friendly locals.
 However, there are several things to consider before making the move.
 Firstly, it's important to understand the visa requirements.
 Panama offers several visa options for retirees, including the Pensionado visa, which provides numerous discounts on services like healthcare, dining, and entertainment.
 Secondly, healthcare is a major consideration.
 While Panama has a good healthcare system, it's advisable to secure comprehensive health insurance.
 Many expats choose to pay out-of-pocket for minor healthcare needs due to the affordability of services.
 Thirdly, the cost of living in David is lower than in many other parts of Panama, but it's still important to budget carefully.
 While some goods and services are cheaper, imported goods can be more expensive.
 Fourthly, learning Spanish can greatly enhance your experience in David.
 While many locals speak English, daily life and integration into the community will be easier if you can communicate in the local language.
 Fifthly, understanding the local culture and customs is crucial.
 Panamanians are generally warm and welcoming, but it's important to respect their traditions and way of life.
 Lastly, it's important to consider the climate.
 David has a tropical climate, with high temperatures and humidity year-round.
 It's important to ensure that you're comfortable with this type of weather before making the move.
-In conclusion, retiring in David, Panama, can be a wonderful experience, but it's important to do your research and prepare adequately to ensure a smooth transition," remarked one expat living in David, Panama.
+In conclusion, retiring in David, Panama, can be a wonderful experience, but it's important to do your research and prepare adequately to ensure a smooth transition," explained one expat living in David, Panama.

 Will I be able to find a job in David?